samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 The NanoLuc challenge will likely involve prediction of affinities of drug-like molecules to a single binding site.
 However, since NCATS has screened hundreds of thousands of compounds for binding to NanoLuc, the binding affinity prediction component may be preceded by a virtual screening challenge that involves attempting to pick active compounds out of a library of verified nonbinders.

+### The SAMPL8 physical property challenge

+The SAMPL8 physical property challenge will focus on log D. Data is currently coming in (as of summer 2020) but in view of the current SAMPL7 physical property challenge we will likely launch this in early 2021.

+The measurements have been conducted in partnership with GlaxoSmithKline.
+The logD challenge will focus on a log D prediction set, with pKa’s possibly made available.
+The prediction set will contain a relatively small number of fragment-like molecules and examine distribution into diverse solvents.

 ## SAMPL9 plans (2021?)